 Most mature systems will:

-This hybrid approach maximizes efficiency while preserving access flexibility.
+This hybrid approach maximizes efficiency while preserving flexibility.

 Teams planning for the future should: